The dawn chill of autumn,

 The goldenrod, dancing in the wind,

-Swirling ‘round trees once gay green, now elegant orange
+Swirling around the trees, once gay green, now elegant orange.

 The bite in the air suggests it,

-But will soon turn to blood, wither, and fall
+But will turn to blood before they wither and fall.

 My soul is burdened